williamgilpin/howto/windows_bugs.md

 	conda update --all
 	conda config --set ssl_verify true

-## Mounting a mapped network windows drive from a OSX
+## Mounting a mapped network windows drive from macOS

 1. Enable sharing of the drive from within Windows
 2. Email IT to get the drive whitelisted with the firewall